-Our partners who specialize in roll on roll off cargo operations are Hoegh Autoliners, Glovis Liberty Global and Sallaum Lines.
+Global carriers offering roll on roll off cargo services at Port Freeport are Hoegh Autoliners, Glovis, Liberty Global Logistics, Sallaum and Grimaldi Lines.
 These carriers make weekly calls to Port Freeport with a combined frequency of about 10 vessels per month.
-Additionally, Horizon Terminal Services, AMPORTS and Red Hook Terminals have operations in the port as a result of these global services.
+Additionally, Horizon Auto Logistics, Ports America and Red Hook Terminals have finished vehicle logistics operations in the port as a result of these global services.

-Port Freeport’s resident OEM Terminal Operator and partner Horizon Terminal Services (HTS) is a private automotive marine terminal, processor and logistics management company that provides customers a variety of professional and value-added services.
-The Company is set up to handle a variety of cargoes including Factory New and Previously Owned Vehicles, High and Heavy, Static, Breakbulk and Project Cargoes.
-HTS offers a combination of services including terminal operations, vehicle and equipment processing, long and short-term storage, inland transportation and logistics distribution management.
-Safety is a high priority for HTS, providing clean and safe working environments for all staff.
+Port Freeport’s resident OEM Terminal Operator and partner Horizon Auto Logistics (HAL) is a private automotive marine terminal, processor and logistics management company that provides customers a variety of professional and value-added services.
+HAL is set up to handle a variety of cargoes including Factory New and Previously Owned Vehicles, High and Heavy, Static, Breakbulk and Project Cargoes.
+HAL offers a combination of services including terminal operations, vehicle and equipment processing, long and short-term storage, inland transportation and logistics distribution management.
+Safety is a high priority for HAL, providing clean and safe working environments for all staff.
 Their goal is to keep personnel safe along with damage free cargo and equipment.

 The RoRo vessels in this fleet have reinforced ramps and increased overhead clearance, allowing them to deliver high and heavy equipment as well as project cargo on mafi trailers.
 Large cranes and construction equipment, containers and conventional breakbulk cargo have been arriving on these vessels, proving their versatility to move all types of cargo.